copsTvFan/cops-episode-guide/guide.md

 **Rescues 1 Special Edition**

-- (Passaic County NJ -- 4:54 PM Assistance Call) Sheriff's Dept -- Officer Jason DeGroat went to Lakeland Regional High School, then got a job working security at Passaic County Community College.
+- (Passaic County, NJ -- 4:54 PM Assistance Call) Sheriff's Dept -- Officer Jason DeGroat went to Lakeland Regional High School, then got a job working security at Passaic County Community College.
 Lots of Passaic County police officers worked there as security and he met a lot of them.
 They would tell